Pedler Creek Landfill Gas Upgrade Project

 Project Information:

-The Pedler Creek Landfill Gas Upgrade Project is a landfill gas electricity generation project located at Seaford Heights, approximately 35 kilometers south of Adelaide, South Australia.
-Registered in February 2017 by LMS Energy Pty Ltd, the project operates within the Southern Waste Depot facility on the outskirts of the world-renowned McLaren Vale wine region.
+The Pedler Creek Landfill Gas Upgrade Project is a landfill gas electricity generation project located at Seaford Heights, approximately 35 kilometers south of the Adelaide CBD in South Australia.
+Registered on February 14, 2017, the project is operated by LMS Energy at the Southern Region Waste Resource Authority (SRWRA) facility, commonly known as the Pedler Creek Landfill.
+The project operates under the Electricity Generation from Landfill Gas methodology, specifically focusing on upgrading existing gas collection infrastructure to improve capture rates and generate renewable energy.